 Is It Possible to Relocate with My Child?

 The answer is: yes, it is possible.
 There are two ways that you can get permission: from the other parent or by the court.
 It might be the case that the other parent simply gives you permission to relocate, as they might understand that the move is in the child’s best interest or, sadly, not have an interest in being physically close to the child.
 If the other parent contests the move, you are not necessarily prohibited from moving, but the process will be more involved.
 However, just because it is possible to relocate with your child does not mean that you will be able to move with your child.
+If both parents do agree to a relocation, if possible, it is best to have the agreement in writing.

 What if a Parent Opposes the Move?

-For parents who have primary custody (one parent has the primary responsibility for a child’s day-to-day care, living arrangements, and decision-making), Westborough courts will apply the Real Advantage Test.
+For parents who have physical custody (one parent has the primary responsibility for a child’s day-to-day care, living arrangements, and decision-making), Westborough courts will apply the Real Advantage Test.
 The Real Advantage Test is commonly known as the “Yannas Test” in Massachusetts.
 The core principle of the real advantage test is that a child’s well-being is often closely tied to that of the primary custodial parent.
 If the parent requesting relocation can demonstrate a genuine benefit to moving with the child out of Massachusetts, the court may approve the move.
 There are two prongs to this test:

-- Will the primary parent gain a real advantage from the move?
+1. Will the primary parent gain a real advantage from the move?

 An advantage might be economic benefits, family support, or unique educational opportunities.
-Your move should benefit both you and your child, not aim to exclude the non-relocating parent from their life. - Is the move in the child’s best interests?
+Your move should benefit both you and your child, not aim to exclude the non-relocating parent from their life.

 The court will apply the “best interests” test (more on this below).